jkunimune/nibasa/description.md

 #### Proper, technical, and culturally specific terms

-When a word is a name (like `Tsvana desa`), very technical (like `darmstatiu`), or specific to a particular culture (like `sushi`), different transcription rules apply.
-Matching the native spelling of the word as nearly as possible takes on a higher priority, and making it easy to pronounce takes on a lower priority.
+When a word is a name (like `Tsvana desa`), very technical (like `darmstatium`), or specific to a particular culture (like `sushi`), different transcription rules apply.
+Matching the native spelling and pronunciation as nearly as possible takes on a higher priority, and making it easy to pronounce takes on a lower priority.
 Accordingly, the phonotactic constraints are more lenient and a larger phonetic inventory is available for such words.

 More specifically, the general process for adopting a proper, technical, or culturally specific term into PUDUL can be described thus.
 1. Take the official or most standard romanization of the word from its native language, or its native spelling if it's already in the Roman alphabet.